doganlab/cbmap/README.md

 Examples
 --------
-As a first example, the S-curve dataset is used.
+In this example, the S-curve dataset is used for dimensionality reduction.

 ![resim](https://github.com/doganlab/cbmap/assets/26445624/d0fbf7e7-a757-482b-baae-585d98de5521)